Petoi Doc Center

 Calibrate the servo controller chip PCA9685 on the NyBoard

 When the above window pops up, there's an optional step to calibrate the servo driver before clicking OK.
-If later you find one of the servos stops working but can resume working after re-powering the servo, it's probably due to an inaccurate PWM driver signal.
+If later you find one of the servos stops working but can resume working after re-powering it, it's probably due to an inaccurate PWM driver signal.
 You must redo the previous uploading, and this step CANNOT be skipped.

 Finish uploading the firmware